zcanter/aframe-scatterplot/README.md

 The easiest way to get a CSV export is to open your data in Excel or Google Sheets and export as it a CSV file.
 You can also do this programmatically in your favorite language.

-*Can I only use geospacial data?*
+*Can I only use geospatial data?*

-No, you can use non-geospacial data as long as it is formatted in the style shown above.
+No, you can use non-geospatial data as long as it is formatted in the style shown above.
 It is important to note though that if two spacial dimensions share a unit of measurement (i.e. x and y dimensions are both in kelvin) you should specify this in the relationship option (detailed in API below).

 *How many fields can I have?*